 Green Reads Facebook Group: The Facebook group membership will be not limited in size; anyone can keep pace with the reading assignments there and engage in discussion with other readers.
 Please join us on Facebook!

-Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from noon to 1 p.m. starting January 28, 2020.
+Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from 4:00 – 5:00 p.m. starting February 25, 2020.
 Participation in the Green Reads Zoom Group is limited to twelve participants in order to allow for a small enough group to allow for easy discussion and participation by all of those attending.
 Please only register for this if you are available at this weekly meeting time.
 Participation in this limited group is first-come, first serve.
 The Green Reads Zoom Group registration is open until full using the ONLINE REGISTRATION FORM.
 Once the group has reached capacity, this link will be deactivated.

 “Meditating on notions of captivity and freedom, immigration and flight, Helen invites us into her most intimate experiences: observing massive migrations of songbirds from the top of the Empire State Building, watching tens of thousands of cranes in Hungary, seeking the last golden orioles in Suffolk’s poplar forests.
 She writes with heart-tugging clarity about wild boar, swifts, mushroom hunting, migraines, the strangeness of birds’ nests, and the unexpected guidance and comfort we find when watching wildlife.”